[dropcap]The [/dropcap]interior of an alleged Mission Street gambling den looks, to an unsettling degree, just like what you’d think it would.

 Authorities suspect that gambling dens across multiple neighborhoods are operated by the same individuals or syndicates.
 It makes little sense for a single district supervisor to be thrust into a coordinating role, as Avalos claims he was.
 Maybe, he continues, his successor, Ahsha Safaí, “has had more success with the mayor.”

 Yes and no. Safaí confirms that he’s never had a discussion with Lee about the spate of gambling shacks littering his district.
 He has, however, talked to the mayor about how to “aggressively go forward in making the commercial corridor more family serving.”

 Well, that’s not nothing: In the end, it may not be the heavy hand of the law that kills gambling shacks but the invisible hand of the market.
 If empty storefronts fill up with desirable businesses, the conditions in which illicit drinking, doping, prostitution and gambling thrive will dissipate.
 Safaí points out that the former Pink Spot will soon reopen as a cafe; the proprietress lives three blocks away and her husband is a public school teacher.

 In the meantime, McFadden says he’s asked the DA to “resurrect” the earlier case against the Jhec.
-Neighboring merchants say the denizens of the gambling shack “are always looking out, looking out for undercover cops.
+Neighboring merchants say the denizens of a no deposit casino USA gambling shack “are always looking out, looking out for undercover cops.
 They know they’re under surveillance.”

 Time will tell if the Jhec is raided again.
 Time will tell if the cops crap out.
 Or win — BIG.